jhvanderschee/hugocodex/content/en/getting-started/6-add-a-blog.md

 This is my first blog post
 ```

 The date should be the current date.
 The time is optional.
-Additionally we are going to add a (new) layout file for our blog overview (list view of posts).
+Additionally we are going to add a (new) layout file for our blog overview (a list view of our posts).
 Hugo requires you to name this file 'list.html' and store it in the '_default' directory.
 This file looks like this:

 ```
 {{ partial "header.html" . }}